ogotoh/spaln/README.md

    * -Xb*N*: Block size (inferred from genome size)
    * -Xk*N*: Word size (inferred from block size)
    * -Xs*N*: Distance between neighboring seeds (= *k*)
+ * Comment:
+   For a very large genome (e.g. > 10G bp), X.seq file is better to be uncompressed.
+As gzipped files are loaded into memory, a large sequence can exhaust (virtual) memory, leading to severe slowdown of the execution rate due to frequent swapping.

 ## <a name="Exec">Execution</a>

 1. Prepare protein, cDNA, or genomic segment sequence(s) in (multi-)fasta format (denoted by *query* below).
-From 2.3.2a, gzipped fasta file(s) may be used as the query without prior expansion. (**Warning**: under multi-thread environment, gzipped query may severalfold reduce execution rate.)
+From 2.3.2a, gzipped fasta file(s) may be used as the query without prior expansion. (**Warning:** However, gzipped query may severalfold reduce execution rate, particularly under multi-thread environment.
+Moreover, there is a report that gzipped query causes segmentation fault under some computer system.)
 2. Store *query* to _work_.
 3. `% cd work`
 4. Run **spaln** in one of the following four modes. **Spaln**